ytoyama/ttic-report/notes.md

 ## Life

-After I and Tsujimura got the O'Hare airport, we took a train and a bus to go to our apartment in the south side of the downtown.
+After I and Tsujimura got the O'Hare airport, we took a train and a bus to go to our apartment on the south side of the downtown.
 When getting off a bus, we were just standing to wait for its doors to be open.
 But, they did not.
 After a while, passengers behind us told that we should push the door to get